Credit Counseling Could Help You Live Debt-Free!

 If you enroll in a credit counseling debt management plan (DMP), the creditors involved in giving you concessions on your interest rates and fee waivers have the option to place a notation on your credit report that you are participating in a DMP.
 The FICO scoring model does not factor this notation into your score.
-In essence, this notation tells other potential creditors that while you are paying off your past debt, they should refrain for extending additional debt that might make it more difficult for you to become debt free.
+In essence, this notation tells other potential creditors that while you are paying off your past debt, they should refrain from extending additional debt that might make it more difficult for you to become debt free.

 The reality is that very few creditors place this notation on their clients’ credit reports.
 Even with being enrolled in a DMP and the notation on your report, you can still qualify for a home loan or even a necessary car loan, usually after 12 months of on-time payments through the DMP.

 While participating in a DMP has no direct, negative effect on your credit rating according to FICO, there may be indirect consequences, positive and negative, initially and over time.

 Every client’s situation is unique, so any effect of participating in a debt management plan through a credit counseling agency varies widely.
 Any account you place on a DMP will be closed for further use.
 Closing accounts, depending upon how close your current balances are to your credit limits, may or may not have a negative effect on your credit rating.